-Effective January 1, 1999, Roswell Park became a public benefit corporation of the State of New York ("NYS" or the "State"), operating under enabling legislation enacted under Title 4 of the Public Authorities Law.
-Roswell Park is owned by NYS and operated as a public benefit corporation ("PBC") and as such, is a component unit of NYS.
+Effective January 1, 1999, Roswell Park became a PBC of the State of New York ("NYS" or the "State"), operating under enabling legislation enacted under Title 4 of the Public Authorities Law.
+Roswell Park is owned by NYS and operated as a PBC and as such, is a component unit of NYS.
 Prior to January 1, 1999 Roswell Park was a division of the New York State Department of Health.
-As a public benefit corporation, Roswell Park continues to adhere to the NYS public employees' collective bargaining agreements and is required to provide employee benefits consistent with the NYS Executive Branch.
+As a PBC, Roswell Park continues to adhere to the NYS public employees' collective bargaining agreements and is required to provide employee benefits consistent with the NYS Executive Branch.